-- 6.1 Direct support to patients and carers provided by the Legal Services Team is limited, but includes providing appropriate advice and ensuring that all contact and communication with patients and carers is handled considerately. - 6.2 The support provided to staff during the claims management process is described in part in the content of this policy and in more detail within the associated polices and guidance documents.
+- 10.1 Direct contact with patients and carers provided by the Legal Services Department is limited but includes providing appropriate advice and ensuring that all contact and communication with patients and carers is handled considerately. - 10.2 The support provided to staff during the claims management process is described in part in the content of this policy and in more detail within the Employee Wellbeing: Supporting Staff Involved in an Incident, Compliant or Claim Policy.